ChinaGodMan/UserScripts/greasyfork-user-registration-time/README_en.md

 ## Functional introduction

-This script is used in GreasyFork or SleazyFork 上显示用户 of**Registration time**，Help identify**Malicious registration**Account。Maliciously registered accounts are usually**Shortly after registration**Give negative reviews，and**Less account activity**。By displaying the user’s registration time，It can be used to guess the credibility of the user。If the registration time is displayed as**The future time**，Then the user is likely to be**Malicious registration**的。
+This script is used in GreasyFork or SleazyFork Show user on of**Registration time**，Help identify**Malicious registration**Account。Maliciously registered accounts are usually**Shortly after registration**Give negative reviews，and**Less account activity**。By displaying the user’s registration time，It can be used to guess the credibility of the user。If the registration time is displayed as**The future time**，Then the user is likely to be**Malicious registration**of。
 This script is greasyfork Various comments、The page related to the message shows the speaker’s registration time。If you are a developer，A small account that can help you distinguish malicious comments；If you are not a developer，It can also help you identify whether the speaker is an old user or a new user。

 ## Feature Highlights：